My Favorite Books

 Your Money or Your Life, by Robin & Dominguez

-An antidote to the spend-everything mindset of modern consumer life, with very achievable ways for average people to achieve financial independance.
+An antidote to the spend-everything mindset of modern consumer life, with very achievable ways for average people to reach financial independance.

-This book was the key to helping me become debt free early in my career.
+This book was the key for me in becoming debt-free early in my career.

 Getting Things Done, by David Allen

-This book helped me get on top of my work and life tasks in a stress-free way.
+This book helped me get on top of all my tasks — in work and life — in a stress-free way.

-My biggest takeaway is to get your task lists out of your brain and recorded in a system you trust.
-That way you aren’t stressing about things when you don’t need to.
+My biggest takeaway is to get your task lists out of your brain and recorded in a system that you trust.
+By doing this, you are letting your mind let go of things that you don’t need to keep stressing about.